rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

-# Miri
+# Interpreter

 <!-- toc -->

-The Miri (**MIR** **I**nterpreter) engine is a virtual machine for executing MIR without compiling to machine code.
+The interpreter is a virtual machine for executing MIR without compiling to machine code.
 It is usually invoked via `tcx.const_eval_*` functions.
-In the following, we will refer to the Miri engine as just "Miri", but note that there also is a stand-alone
-[tool called "Miri"](https://github.com/rust-lang/miri/) that is based on the engine (sometimes referred to as Miri-the-tool to disambiguate it from the engine).
+The interpreter is shared between the compiler (for compile-time function evaluation, CTFE) and the tool [Miri](https://github.com/rust-lang/miri/), which uses the same virtual machine to detect Undefined Behavior in (unsafe) Rust code.

 If you start out with a constant: